untillpro/scm4j/scm4j-releaser/README.md

 # Overview

-Library povides API and CLI to perform such tasks as
+Library povides API and CLI to automate such tasks as
 - Create a minor version
 - Create a patch version